Jerry Springer, politician-turned-TV ringmaster, dies at 79

 Jerry Springer, the onetime mayor and news anchor whose namesake TV show featured a three-ring circus of dysfunctional families willing to bare all on weekday afternoons including brawls, obscenities and blurred images of nudity, died Thursday at 79.

-At its peak, "The Jerry Springer Show" was a ratings powerhouse and a U.S. cultural pariah, synonymous with lurid drama.
-Known for chair-throwing and bleep-filled arguments, the daytime talk show was a favourite American guilty pleasure over its 27-year run, at one point topping Oprah Winfrey's show.
+At its peak, ``The Jerry Springer Show'' was a ratings powerhouse and a U.S. cultural pariah, synonymous with lurid drama.
+Known for chair-throwing and bleep-filled arguments, the daytime talk show was a favorite American guilty pleasure over its 27-year run, at one point topping Oprah Winfrey's show.

-"Jerry's ability to connect with people was at the heart of his success in everything he tried whether that was politics, broadcasting or just joking with people on the street who wanted a photo or a word," said Jene Galvin, a family spokesperson and friend of Springer's since 1970, in a statement.
-"He's irreplaceable and his loss hurts immensely, but memories of his intellect, heart and humour will live on."
+``Jerry's ability to connect with people was at the heart of his success in everything he tried whether that was politics, broadcasting or just joking with people on the street who wanted a photo or a word,'' said Jene Galvin, a family spokesperson and friend of Springer's since 1970, in a statement. ``He's irreplaceable and his loss hurts immensely, but memories of his intellect, heart and humor will live on.''

 Springer died peacefully at home in suburban Chicago after a brief illness, the statement said

-In a "Too Hot For TV" video released as his daily show neared 7 million viewers in the late 1990s, Springer offered a defence against disgust.
+In a ``Too Hot For TV'' video released as his daily show neared 7 million viewers in the late 1990s, Springer offered a defense against disgust.

 He also contended that the people on his show volunteered to be subjected to whatever ridicule or humiliation awaited them.